Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Experiments

-\textbf{Models:} We considered two categories of target models under attack: seven \textit{normally trained models} and seven \textit{advanced defense models}.
-The first category includes Inception-v3 (Inc-v3)~\citep{SZE16}, Inception-v4 (Inc-v4), Inception-ResNet-v2 (IncRes-v2) ~\citep{SZE17}, Resnet-v2-50 (Res-50), Resnet-v2-101 (Res-101), Resnet-v2-152 (Res-152)~\citep{He16} and VGG-19~\citep{Simonyan14vgg}, where Inc-v3, Res-50, IncRes-v2 and VGG-19 are also used as the white-box source models to generate adversarial examples.
-The defense models tested, which are robust against black-box attacks on ImageNet dataset, contains three adversarially trained models: 1) Inc-v3$_{ens3}$ , 2) Inc-v3$_{ens4}$ and 3) IncRes-v2$_{ens}$ ~\citep{Tramer17ensemble}; 4) high-level representation guided denoiser (HGD) ~\citep{Liao2018hgd}; 5) Rand-3 submission in the NIPS 2017 defense competition (NIPS-r3); 6) Randomized Smoothing (RS) ~\citep{Cohen19certified}; and 7) Neural Representation Puriﬁer (NRP) ~\citep{Naseer2020nrp}.
+\textbf{Models:} We considered two categories of target models for evaluation: seven \textit{normally trained models} and seven \textit{advanced defense models}.
+The first category includes Inception-v3 (Inc-v3)~\cite{SZE16}, Resnet-v2-50 (ResNet-50), Resnet-v2-101 (ResNet-101), Resnet-v2-152 (ResNet-152)~\cite{He16}, Inception-v4 (Inc-v4), Inception-ResNet-v2 (IncRes-v2)~\cite{SZE17} and VGG-19~\cite{Simonyan14vgg}, where Inc-v3, ResNet-50, IncRes-v2 and VGG-19 are also used as the white-box source models to generate adversarial examples.
+The defense models contain three adversarially trained models: Inc-v3$_{ens3}$, Inc-v3$_{ens4}$ and IncRes-v2$_{ens}$ ~\cite{Tramer17ensemble}; the High-level representation Guided Denoiser (HGD) ~\cite{Liao2018hgd}; the Neural Representation Purifier (NRP) ~\cite{Naseer2020nrp}; the Randomized Smoothing (RS) ~\cite{Cohen19certified}; and the `Rand-3' submission in the NIPS 2017 defense competition (NIPS-r3).

-\textbf{Baselines:} Three streams of transfer-based and black-box attack methods are used as baselines.
-The first stream focuses on the data augmentations including DIM~\citep{Xie19}, TIM~\citep{Dong19}, SIM~\citep{Wang21a}, and their combinations, termed as \textit{Composite Transformation (CT)}~\citep{Athalye18,Lin20,Wang21a}.
-For the second one, we choose the feature importance-aware (FIA)\citep{Wang21b}, which considers the middle-layer information of the source model and achieves the competitive performance.
-The last one is from the perspective of optimization, including BIM~\citep{Kurakin16}, its accelerated version: MI-FGSM~\citep{Dong18}, NI-FGSM~\citep{Lin20}, and the versions using variance reduction strategy, VMI-FGSM, VNI-FGSM~\citep{Wang21a}. \textbf{We list detailed experiment settings in Appendix~\ref{appen:imple}}.
+\textbf{Baselines:} Three streams of transfer-based attack methods are used as baseline methods.
+The first stream focuses on the data augmentations including DIM~\cite{Xie19}, TIM~\cite{Dong19}, SIM~\cite{Wang21a} and a recent work Transferable Attack based on Integrated Gradients (TAIG)~\cite{Huang2022transferable}.
+For the second group, we choose the feature importance-aware (FIA)\cite{Wang21b}, which considers the middle-layer information of the source model and achieves the competitive performance.
+The last stream focuses on the optimization enhanced methods, including BIM~\cite{Kurakin16}, its accelerated version: MI-FGSM~\cite{Dong18}, NI-FGSM~\cite{Lin20}, and the approaches using variance reduction strategy, VMI-FGSM, VNI-FGSM~\cite{Wang21a}.